 Official Recording of Senate Enquiry Into the Future of Australia’s Steel Industry (Video)

-On 6th April 2016 WTIA CEO Geoff Crittenden appeared before the Senate Economics References Committee after being invited to make a submission to the Inquiry into the future of Australia’s Steel Industry.
+On 6th April 2016 Weld Australia (formerly known as the WTIA) CEO Geoff Crittenden appeared before the Senate Economics References Committee after being invited to make a submission to the Inquiry into the future of Australia’s Steel Industry.

 The links below will direct you to the official recording of the entire day’s proceedings of the enquiry.

 HOLDEN workers can go from the auto floor to being “gate ready” to weld ships and submarines — but the State Government isn’t interested, the Welding Technology Institute of Australia says.
-WTIA chief executive officer Geoff Crittenden told The Advertiser of his frustration that workers could be missing out, as experts say a shortage of welders is… Read more »
+Weld Australia (formerly known as the WTIA) chief executive officer Geoff Crittenden told The Advertiser of his frustration that workers could be missing out, as experts… Read more »